valentinoli/conductivity-mapping/README.md

-# Jarðleiðniverkefnið
+# Jarðleiðniverkefnið - Ground Conductivity Project

-Kortlagning á jarðleiðni Íslands - Mapping of ground conductivity in Iceland
+Mapping of ground conductivity in Iceland

 Valentin Oliver Loftsson

-ágúst 2017
+August 2017

 ### Guidelines for running app on local machine and making changes to the Heroku app